auth0/docs/articles/connections/social/google.md

 # Connect Your Client to Google

+This doc refers to the client steps to connect your client to Google.
+If you are looking to manage authentication in your application, see [Next Steps](#next-steps) below.

 To connect your Auth0 client to Google and Google Apps, you will need to generate a *Client ID* and *Client Secret* in a Google project, copy these keys into your Auth0 settings, and enable the Connection.

-If you are looking to manage authentication in your native Android app [see the Android quickstart](/quickstart/native/android).

 ## 1. Access the Google API Manager